mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring-monitoring.rst

 --------------------

 The TopologyDescription object MUST expose the new methods defined in the API below, in order for subscribers to take action on certain conditions based on the driver options.

+TopologyDescription objects MAY have additional methods and properties.

 Initial Server Description
 --------------------------